dustinpfister/blog_posts/_posts/threejs-examples-dae-tools-sphere-normals-invert.md

 layout: post
 categories: three.js
 id: 990
-updated: 2022-12-21 12:02:32
+updated: 2023-07-16 13:00:32
-version: 1.21
+version: 1.22
 ---

 When editing some of my older [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) content and have got around to my post on [cube textures](/2018/04/22/threejs-cube-texture/) which in turn put me in the direction of exploring this topic and related subjects and also alternatives.
 The process of just adding a cube texture to a scene is one thing, but the process of creating textures to use as cube texture is a whole other matter.
 Thus far I have not found a sound way to go about creating these kinds of textures from a resource image because doing so is a little involved, and I have a lot of pots boiling on top of this that makes me want to look for a kind of simple place holder solution for now.

 There are a lot of issues that come up when trying to make one of these cube textures, for one thing I need to start with a texture that is seamless in all directions, and on top of that I need to have a way to mutate the state of the texture so that it does not look like I am in inside a cube but rather a sphere of sorts even though it is a cube.

 While I look into the subject of making these kinds of textures the thought occurred that there should be more than one way to go about doing this sort of thing that will have the same visual outcome at least.
-One such idea would be to just have a sphere, and inverting the normal attribute values so that the front side of the sphere is the inside of the sphere.
+One such idea would be to just have a sphere, and inverting the normal attribute values so that the effect of the rendering of the textures is inverted.
+Also I might want to change the order of the points in the position attribute, or use the THREE.BackSide constant for the side property of the material.

 Then there is making a texture to use with the inner surface of this sphere, and making all of this part of a [DAE file](https://en.wikipedia.org/wiki/COLLADA) that I can then just load, scale up as needed, and have fixed at the center of the scene object.
 I can then have a situation in which the camera and all additional objects of interest are inside this kind of sky sphere, and I can then just draw on the surface of this sphere as a way to create a kind of background for one or more over all projects.

 Although this kind of alternative might have its advantages it is will not at all a replacement for making a cube texture, which does stroke me as the best way to go about doing this sort of thing with threejs projects.
 One reason why is that cubes textures are not jst use for backgrounds, but environment maps also.
 Still this kind of alternative might still work okay of I do not care about environment maps for now.
 So then this a post on a [threejs example](/2021/02/19/threejs-examples/) in which I am using a DAE file of a sphere with inverted normal, and custom uv mapping and textures as an alternative way of making a kind of cube texture.